GDSC-Bujumbura-International-University/Recyclr-Draft/README.md

 - Target 13.3: Improve education, awareness-raising, and human and institutional capacity on climate change mitigation, adaptation, impact reduction, and early warning.

 ## Implementation:
 The Recyclr mobile app is built using a client-server architecture.
-The client is developed using Flutter, which provides a cross-platform development framework for both iOS and Android devices.
+The client is developed using Kotlin, which provides a development framework for Android devices.
 The server-side application is built using Firebase, which provides a scalable and flexible backend solution for storing and retrieving data.

 The high-level components of the architecture are:

-- Frontend: The frontend of the Recyclr app is developed using Flutter.
+- Frontend: The frontend of the Recyclr app is developed using Jetpack Compose.
 The frontend is responsible for handling user interactions, displaying data, and providing a user-friendly interface for the app.

 - Backend: The backend of the Recyclr app is developed using Firebase.
 The backend is responsible for storing and retrieving user data, managing user accounts, and sending notifications to users.

 Technologies and Programming Languages: The Recyclr app is developed using the following technologies and programming languages:

-- Flutter: A cross-platform mobile app development framework.
-- Firebase: A scalable and flexible backend solution for mobile and web applications.
-- Google Cloud Maps API: A location-based service for tracking user location.
-- Dart: A programming language used for developing Flutter applications.
+- Kotlin - a modern programming language used to write the Android app.
+- Jetpack Compose - a modern toolkit for building native Android UI using Kotlin.
+- Firebase Authentication - a service used to handle user authentication and sign-in with email or Google account.
+- Cloud Firestore - a NoSQL document database used to store and sync app data in real-time.
+- Google Maps Android API - a service used to display maps and location data in the app.
+- Android SDK - a software development kit used to develop Android applications.
+- Gradle - a build automation tool used to build, test, and deploy the app.
+- GitHub - a version control system used to store, manage, and share the app code.
 ### Screens
 1. Welcome Screen - This screen displays the Recyclr logo and a message welcoming the user to the app.
 There are two buttons on this screen, one for signing in with Google and another for signing in with email.
 [Screenshot1]